 In the last few weeks, TNT shut down their Sydney depot and Australia Post stopped pickups across, Victoria, ACT, and New South Wales in an attempt to catch up on a massive backlog of deliveries.

-All of these issues speak to the critical need to have a freight risk mitigation plan in place.
+All of these issues speak to the critical need to have a freight management risk mitigation plan in place.

 Freight Management Risk Mitigation Strategies